-The first part of the application process asks you for information to check that you meet the basic eligibility criteria.
-This stage is the same for all applicants, no matter how much funding you are requesting or what type of programme/activity you are planning.
+The first part of the application process asks you for information to check that you meet the basic eligibility.
+This stage is the same for all applicants, no matter how much funding you are requesting or what type of project/activity you are planning.

-If you do not meet any of the eligibility criteria then you will not be able to continue with your application.
+If you do not meet eligibility then you will not be able to continue with your application.